jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/architecture.md

 `TemporalBackboneConfig` exposes all scaling knobs (depth, heads, dilations) through configuration files so experiments can scale up without touching code.

+### Temporal Fusion Variant

+The `TemporalFusionTransformer` backbone extends the stack with TFT-style variable selection networks and gated residual blocks.
+Historical context flows through a transformer encoder while a learned future context is decoded via multi-head attention, producing horizon-aware embeddings that still align with the standard policy head.
+Use `model.architecture: temporal_fusion` to select this option and tweak `encoder_layers` / `decoder_layers` to scale depth independently from the hybrid backbone.

 ### Omni-Scale Variant

 For experiments demanding even more capacity, the `MarketOmniBackbone`